AwuorJ/Machine_Learning_Analysis_of_Gaps_in_Africas_Global_Health_Crisis_Response/README.md

 **Recommendations**

-To enhance Africa’s preparedness for future health crises, the AU’s Africa CDC should prioritize the following solutions:
+To enhance Africa’s preparedness for future health crises, the AU’s Africa CDC should take immediate action on the following solutions:

 * *Strengthen vaccine education and awareness.*